nathanbraun/nathanbraun-com/content/moneydb.md

 ### Space
 Moving value across space is a pretty easy extension of value across time.

-Unless I sell my tomatoes then literally standing in one spot (maybe waiting for an ice cream truck?), any shift in value across time is also a shift across space.
+Unless I sell my tomatoes then literally stand in one spot (maybe waiting for an ice cream truck?), any shift in value across time is also a shift across space.

 ### Database?